David Pramik

-David Andrew Pramik (born November 20, 1990) is a grammy-nominated music producer & songwriter based in Los Angeles.
+David Andrew Pramik (born November 20, 1990) is an American record producer based in Los Angeles.

 Career

 David Pramik has written and produced songs for a number of artists, including Selena Gomez, Bebe Rexha, Logic, Rag’n’Bone Man, X Ambassadors, Machine Gun Kelly, Oliver Tree, LANY, I Prevail, Lauv, Nothing More, Vic Mensa, Illenium, JP Cooper, One OK Rock, Sublime with Rome, Hey Violet, MAX, Cemetery Sun, Chris Lane, and Molly Kate Kestner.

-Pramik co-wrote and co-produced Nothing More's single ‘Go To War’ and ‘Home’ by Machine Gun Kelly feat.
-X Ambassadors & Bebe Rexha, which was the lead single off of "Bright: The Soundtrack".
+Pramik co-wrote and co-produced Nothing More's single "Go To War" and "Home" by Machine Gun Kelly feat.
+X Ambassadors & Bebe Rexha, which was the lead single off of Bright: The Album.

-Pramik was nominated for a Grammy Award for his work on Nothing More's single ‘Go To War,’ which hit #1 at US Rock Radio, #1 on the US Mainstream Rock Chart and was nominated for three Grammys (Best Rock Song, Best Rock Album, Best Rock Performance).
+Pramik was nominated for a Grammy Award for his work on Nothing More's single "Go To War", which peaked at number 1 in the US Rock Radio charts, number 1 on the US Mainstream Rock Chart, and was nominated for three Grammys (Best Rock Song, Best Rock Album, Best Rock Performance).

-Pramik co-wrote and co-produced multiple songs on the Grammy-Nominated I Prevail album, Trauma, including the lead singles off the album "Bow Down" & "Breaking Down".
-'Breaking Down' peaked at #2 on the Active Rock Radio Charts in mid-2019.
-In November 2019, it was announced that the song 'Bow Down' had received a Grammy Nomination for Best Metal Performance.
+Pramik co-wrote and co-produced multiple songs on the Grammy-Nominated I Prevail album, Trauma, including the lead singles off the album "Bow Down" and "Breaking Down".
+"Breaking Down" peaked at number 2 on the Active Rock Radio Charts in mid-2019.
+In November 2019, it was announced that the song "Bow Down" had received a Grammy nomination for Best Metal Performance.

-In January 2020, Pramik Co-wrote and Produced Cut You Off by Selena Gomez.
-He also frequently collaborates with Oliver Tree.
+In January 2020, Pramik co-wrote and produced the album Cut You Off by Selena Gomez.
+He also frequently collaborated with Oliver Tree.

-David's songs have gotten numerous sync and licensing placements, including trailers for 24: Legacy, War of the Planet of the Apes, & Just Mercy as well as commercials for Android (operating system), Altice USA, & Jeep.
+Pramik's songs have gotten numerous sync and licensing placements, including trailers for 24: Legacy, War of the Planet of the Apes and Just Mercy, as well as commercials for the Android operating system, Altice USA and Jeep.

-He is signed to Prescription Songs Publishing, under the umbrella of Kobalt, and is an alumnus of Berklee College of Music.
+He is signed to Prescription Songs Publishing, under the umbrella of Kobalt Music Group, and is an alumnus of Berklee College of Music.